Gardiner railway station

 Gardiner railway station is a commuter railway station in Glen Iris, a suburb of Melbourne, Victoria, Australia.
-The station opened on 24 March 1890 as Gardiner, named after pastoralist John Gardiner, who settled near the junction of the Yarra River and Gardiners Creek in 1836.
+The station opened on 24 March 1890, named after pastoralist John Gardiner, who had settled near the junction of the Yarra River and Gardiners Creek in 1836.

 The station consists of two side platforms accessed by a pedestrian concourse.
-There is one principal station building located on the concourse which serve as bike parking and PSO facilities.
-This building is single story and opened in 2016 as part of the station rebuild.
+There is one principal station building located on the concourse which serves as bike parking space and PSO facilities.
+This building is single story and opened in 2016 as part of a station rebuild.
 The station is fully accessible as there are DDA compliant lifts and access ramps provided.

+The station is owned by VicTrack, a state government agency, and the station is operated by Metro Trains.
 Gardiner railway station is served by the Glen Waverley line, part of the Melbourne railway network.
 The station also connects to the route 72 tram service.
-The journey to Southern Cross railway station is approximately 10.61 kilometres (6.59 mi) and takes 25 minutes.
+The journey to Southern Cross railway station in central Melbourne is approximately 10.61 km and takes 25 minutes.